jacobtomlinson/carte-noire/drafts/untitled.md

 As I lay on my back and endured his swings of rage, my mind wandered back to the train.
 Its dull, orange hull, the blue abandoned houses in the background..
 The image consumed my mind.
 I dreamt of standing in its wake, and as it makes contact, absorbing it into myself.
 Diffusion.
 Like my chest opens up and it funnels itself into my soul.
 I dreamt of the emptiness in me being fulfilled with urgency.
 I dreamt of romance, of rancor, of nirvana and of death.

 My phone vibrates again.
 It's 6am, but I'm not asleep.
 Or at least I feel no more conscious than I did before my alarm rang.
 I'm still staring at that corner, my mind moving even slower now.
 I don't remember falling asleep that night.
-All I remember is staring at the corner as the dark blue moonlight of my room evolved into a bright orange sunlight.
-I could have been asleep, but I don't feel like I woke up.
+All I remember is staring at the ceiling as the dark blue moonlight of my room evolved into a bright orange sunlight.
+I could have been asleep, but I don't feel like I ever woke up.

 It's just another day.

-As much as I want to keep staring at the ceiling, I only allow myself another 10 minutes before I get up.
-I feel like wearing it again, so I pick the County Fair shirt out of the laundry and wear it with my everyday blue jeans.
-I skip breakfast and walk straight to school.
+As much as I want to keep staring, I only allow myself another 10 minutes before I get up.
+I pick the County Fair shirt out of the laundry and wear it with my everyday blue jeans.
+Skipping breakfast, I leave straight for school.
 It's so foggy today, the sky filled with clouds.
 I can't tell where the sun is, or if it even came out yet.
 The streets feel empty and abandoned, a concrete desert.
-I don't see the old lady on my way to school, and arrive there at 6:20.
-To my surprise, Schellen is there already, staring at the ground on our bench.
+I don't see the old lady on my way to school, and no one else is on the sidewalk.
+Normally, a car would drive by occasionally.
+Today, there was nothing.
+I arrive at 6:20 to find Schellen waiting there already, staring at the ground on our bench.

 I sit beside him.

 "You sulking?"

 He doesn't take his eyes off the ground.
 I follow his eyes to where he's looking at and I see a black stone.
-Somehow, I know it's the same stone as yesterday.
+I know, somehow, it's the same stone as yesterday.
 The essence of the object is the same.
-It's still reflecting light of an unknown source.
+It's still projecting light somehow, despite the weather.
 Did someone paint it?

 I lean forward to pick it up.

 "Don't do that."
 Schellen commands.

 I stop.
-I lean back into my seat.
-I ask no questions.
-Not out of fear, but he said it in a way such that I had no choice.
-I wasn't to touch it.
-Period.
+I lose the urge to touch the stone, and lean back into my seat.

+At 7:15, a lady I don't recognize walks up to the gate, which I assume she's going to open.
+She's wearing a black collared blouse which matches her black skirt and black heels.
+What stands out is her hair—it radiates a bright orange comparable only to the reddish freckles on her pale face.
+Schellen and I watch curiously as she attempts to open the gate, trying out one of maybe 10 keys on her key chain at a time.
+She inserts the keys with a distinct poise, a patience I've never seen a public school teacher wield before.
+After the 4th key doesn't go through, Schellen turns and mentions to her, in a soft, but confident voice, "It's the one with the green rubber glued onto the head."

+"Thank you," she says, eyes never leaving the keychain, not even to acknowledge him.

+Schellen and I get up slowly.
+We walk through the opened gate, find our classroom, and sit in our respective seats.
+The door was unlocked, but Ms. Caldstone is nowhere to be found.
+Feeling wary, I pull out my DS and start to play.

+Around 7:50, the other students begin to trickle into the classroom.
+Ms. Caldstone still isn't there.
+I almost feel guilty playing my DS without her lecturing me to study or read.
+I miss her still, vigilant presence in the room on this cloudy morning.

+At 8:00, right as the bell rings, the door creaks open to reveal the same lady in black.
+She stands in the doorway for a half second before stepping into the room, like she was surveying the room to make sure it was safe before entering.

 -Wake up at dawn to leave house before 7am to get to school before dad wakes up (abusive dad) -While waiting for class at 8am, hang out with "friend" (don't really talk)